Reconstructing quantum theory from diagrammatic postulates: Symmetric purification in quantum theory

 \section{Symmetric purification in quantum theory}

-Given the characterisation of the pure processes in App.~\ref{app:CStar} we can show that Quantum Theory satisfies the symmetric purification postulate.
+Given the characterisation of the pure processes in App.~\ref{app:CStar}, we can show that quantum theory satisfies the symmetric purification postulate.

 \begin{theorem} Completely positive maps between C*-algebras have symmetric purifications.\end{theorem} \proof First let us consider the quantum case.
-We know that any process $f:A\to B$ can be purified to a process $\mathcal{F}:A\to B\otimes C$ where $C=A\otimes B$, and so it is simple to see that it can also be purified in a symmetric way $F:A\otimes B \to B \otimes A$:
+We know (from Stinespring's dilation theorem \cite{Stinespring}) that any process $f:A\to B$ can be purified to a process $\mathcal{F}:A\to B\otimes C$ where $C=A\otimes B$, and so it is simple to see that it can also be purified in a symmetric way $F:A\otimes B \to B \otimes A$:

-Where we have used the fact that the caps are pure for fully quantum systems and that the composite of pure processes is pure.
+where we have used the fact that the caps are pure for fully quantum systems, and that the composite of pure processes is pure.
 It therefore just remains to check that any two such purifications are related in the correct way.
-Consider two such purifications $F$ and $G$, then we can use the cup ---as it is pure for fully quantum systems--- to define two more purifications as:
+Consider two such symmetric purifications $F$ and $G$, then we can use the cup ---as it is pure for fully quantum systems--- to define two standard purifications (see Sec.~\ref{Sec:StandardPurification}) as:

 these must be related by a reversible, and hence causal, transformation $r$: